rybafish/rybafish.github.io/masterKey.md

 Option three is set `disableMasterKey: True` in config.yaml

+## Settings
+You can enable Encoder/Decoder dialog by setting `pwdDecoder: True` in config.yaml, it will be in File menu.

 **Note again:** this is just a <span style="color:red">draught documentation page</span>, the feature is not released yet even for beta usage.